abhipsa99-ch/Biotechnology-Projects-/README.md

 ## Repository Purpose

-This repository serves as a portfolio of biotechnology projects demonstrating technical knowledge, research experience, laboratory skills, and engineering applications across biotechnology, biopharmaceutical manufacturing, renewable energy, and plant sciences.
+This repository serves as a portfolio of biotechnology projects demonstrating technical knowledge, research experience and engineering applications across biotechnology, biopharmaceutical manufacturing, microbiology, and plant sciences.

 ---